raab-lab/cut-n-run/README.md

 Running Nextflow
 ----------------

-Before anything else, ensure that you have the most up to date version of the pipeline by running:

-    $ nextflow pull raab-lab/cut-n-run

-Nextflow will also warn you if you are behind versions, but this may be missed when you submit to the cluster.

 To run the CUT&RUN pipeline from start to finish, submit it as a job to the cluster:

     $ sbatch -t 24:00:00 -J "NF" --mem=10G -c 2 --wrap="nextflow run raab-lab/cut-n-run \